-All these activities can increase exposure to asbestos-containing materials and put the personnel at risk.
+All these activities can increase exposure to asbestos-containing materials and put personnel at risk.

 What Can Commissarymen Affected by Asbestos Exposure Do?

 Before 1980, commissarymen or stewards were at major risk of inhaling asbestos particles while working in galleys.
-Best is to call their doctor and schedule a screening.
-Because of the long latency period of the asbestos exposure caused illnesses, they often go undetected until they develop advanced stages.
+The best is to call their doctor and schedule a screening.
+Because of the long latency period of asbestos exposure caused illnesses, they often go undetected until they develop advanced stages.
 It's why early detection and intervention are the keys to survival.
-In their early stages, mesothelioma and asbestosis are often misdiagnosed, but your doctor will be able to diagnose you more accurately with information about your employment history.
+In their early stages, mesothelioma and asbestosis are often misdiagnosed, so asking for a second or even a third doctor's opinion outside the VA is advisable.
+Your doctor will be able to diagnose you more accurately with information about your employment history.

-If you or a family member has developed an asbestos-related condition due to exposure while working as a commissaryman/steward, you may want to consult with an experienced attorney.
-We can connect you with the right attorneys to be advised of your rights and options given your specific circumstances.
+If you or a family member has developed an asbestos-related cancerous condition due to exposure while working as a commissaryman/steward, you may want to consult with an experienced attorney.
+We can connect you with the right attorneys to be advised of your rights and options, given your specific circumstances.